-RV living is not cheap, it is a lot of work and is not always pleasant.
+RV living is costly, is a lot of work and is not always pleasant.
 However, it can be a wonderful way to live if partners are willing to compromise and make the right kinds of sacrifices.

 So, the first step in maintaining peace when RVing is to understand living area limitations.

 The good news is that most coaches have at least one sliding door that separates the bedroom from the rest of the unit.
 Many now also have enclosed toilets that can serve as reading rooms or places for private phone conversations.
 Also, when the weather is agreeable, people can set up outside living areas beside their units where they can read, visit with friends, watch TV or cook meals.

 However, you need to know in advance that the weather is not always going to be good.
 There can be days when it rains continually, are cold, windy and sometimes snowy.
 These are the times when you will need to wax creative if you need some space for yourself by using those bedroom, bathroom and living room areas that can be closed off from one another.

 The most important thing if you want to maintain the peace is to respect your partner’s needs.

 - If he wants to be alone, let him be alone.